 The management of the Bank analyses its credit risk portfolio on a periodical basis to assess its recoverability.
 Impairment provisions for assets are based on the management's assessment of the expected realisations.
-Specific impairments are identified by the Bank based on the various specific factors, which include financial health of the investee and expected cash flows or settlement in kind.
+Specific impairments are identified by the Bank based on the various specific factors, which include financial health of the investee and any expected cash for in kind settlements.